carlos-molina/TECOmate/README.md

-* client: is an ordinary computer instrumented to send to the CCC the contractual events (for example, *BuyReq*, *pay*, *rej*, etc.) that correspond to the execution of contractual operations estipulated in the contract.
+* client: is an ordinary computer instrumented to send to the CCC the contractual events (for example, *BuyReq*, *pay*, *rej*, etc.) that correspond to the execution of the contractual operations estipulated in the contract.

 * epromela: